Give Us A Call

-Senior Care
+Senior Pet Care

 At Northlake Animal Hospital, our goal is to give your pet a long, healthy, and happy life with you.
-This starts early with our wellness plans for pets which are designed to treat your pet from infancy to adulthood.
+This starts early with our wellness plans for pets designed to treat your pet from infancy to adulthood.
 We also have senior pet care for when your pet reaches old age.

 Our team will guide you through arthritis treatment and other age-related diseases in your dog or cat.
 At Northlake Animal Hospital, we are dedicated to the highest quality of senior pet care.